 As of July 10, 2023, California legislature passed and signed the Western Joshua Tree Conservation Act (WJTCA, Senate Bill 122) into effect listing the western Joshua tree (Yucca brevifolia) as an endangered species.
 The WJTCA authorizes CDFW to oversee the various permitting processes dealing with mitigation and/or removal of western Joshua trees.
-Therefore, any attempt to remove a Joshua tree from its current position will require a California Endangered Species Act Incidental Take Permit (CESA, ITP) or a Western Joshua Tree Conservation Act Incidental Take Permit (WJTCA, ITP).
+Dead Western Joshua trees were observed on the property during the October 2024 field investigations.
+The dead tree matter was removed from the project site after the applicant gained approval from CDFW.
+CDFW staff informed the applicant after he submitted a western Joshua tree hazardous management permit application, that the tree matter found on the project site could be removed without the need for a permit since the debris was less than one foot by one foot.